 If the Developer conducts marketing efforts beyond the use of commercial media, the AFHM Plan should describe such efforts and provide copies of such marketing materials.
 All advertising should be consistent with the Fair Housing Advertising Regulations (24 CFR 109) and the Fair Housing Act Regulations at 24 CFR 100.75.
+This must be stated in the AFHM Plan for each project.
+Size and/or frequency of advertising material must be indicated and be consistent with the preceding requirements.

+(1) Newspapers/Publications:

-- (1) Newspapers/Publications: - (a) Identify by name all newspapers and publications of general circulation.
+- (a) Identify by name all newspapers and publications of general circulation.
 These should include but not be limited to The Journal News, the Penny Saver, etc., and other press in contiguous areas to WC, including Bronx, CT, Rockland and Putnam Counties.
 The County of Westchester will provide a list of media outlets. - (b) Identify by name all newspapers and publications that circulate to least likely to apply populations and specify the racial/ethnic composition of readerships/audiences of each.
-These should include but not be limited to publications such as - i) El Aguila (Hispanic circulation) - ii) The Westchester County Press (Black and African American circulation) - (c) Provide a narrative description and size for all newspaper/publication advertisements to be used. - (d) Indicate the frequency of all publication advertising to be used.
+These should include but not be limited to publications such as - i) El Aguila (Hispanic circulation) - ii) The Westchester County Press (Black and African American circulation) - (c) Provide a narrative description and size for all newspaper/publication advertisements to be used.

-- (e) Submit draft copy of all ads, if available.
+- (d) Indicate the frequency of all publication advertising to be used. - (e) Submit draft copy of all ads, if available.
 If unavailable at the time the plan is submitted, copies draft ads must be forwarded to the County as soon as they become available. - (f) Ads should show both the Equal Housing Opportunity and Accessibility Logos.